aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

-\textbf{Stage 4: Ground Truth Code Extraction.} In this stage, we extract the ground truth code to be completed.
-To cover diverse completion scenarios in the real world, we select the following three types of code as ground truth:
+\textbf{Stage 4: Context-aware Code Extraction.} In this stage, we extract the context-aware code as the ground-truth code (\ie code to be completed).
+As stated in Section \ref{sec:CoLT:data}, we focus on extracting two types of context-aware code:

-\begin{itemize}[leftmargin=*] \item \textbf{API Invocation.} Based on the dependency graphs built in stage 3, we identify code lines that contain cross-file API invocations.
-These lines are then extracted as the ground truth code.
+\begin{itemize}[leftmargin=*] \item \textit{Cross-file API invocations.} Based on the dependency graphs built in stage 3, we identify code lines that contain cross-file API invocations.
+These lines are then extracted as the ground-truth code.

-\item \textbf{Single Line.} We randomly select a single line of code as the ground truth code, ensuring it meets the following criteria: it must not be empty, a comment, or an import statement; its length must be between 5 and 100 tokens.
-This selection process avoids both too-easy lines (\eg empty or very short) and too-hard lines (\eg comments, imports, or very long lines).

-\item \textbf{Structured Spans.} Following previous work \cite{aixcoder}, we first parse the code into an AST.
-Then, we randomly select a non-root and non-leaf AST node (\eg an \texttt{if}-statement block or method body) and extract its corresponding code span.
-Additionally, the span is filtered to exclude empty blocks, comments, and import statements and constrained to 5–100 tokens in length. \end{itemize}

-We also take the following measures to improve the diversity of \method-132K: \begin{itemize}[leftmargin=*] \item To mitigate potential data imbalance, where many samples originate from a single, large repository, we implement uniform sampling across all repositories. \item We perform near deduplication on the ground truth code using token-level Jaccard similarity, removing entries with a similarity score above 0.85. \end{itemize}
+\item \textit{Code spans similar to cross-file context.} Following previous work \cite{aixcoder}, we sample structured spans from repositories, ensuring they meet the following criteria: non-empty, not comments.
+We only include code spans, whose maximum similarity with retrieved code snippets in the cross-file context exceeds a threshold.
+How to retrieve code snippets is described in Stage 5. \changeline{We manually inspect some retrieved code candidates and empirically set the threshold to 0.3.} \end{itemize}

+To avoid data leakage, we exclude the ground-truth code appearing in our evaluation benchmarks (\ie CrossCodeEval in our experiments).

-\textbf{Stage 5: Long Contexts Extraction.} The goal of this stage is to construct input contexts corresponding to the ground truth code.
-As stated in Section \ref{sec:CoLT:data:statistics}, the input contexts comprise in-file contexts and cross-file contexts.
-We leverage the following strategies to extract these two types of contexts: \begin{itemize}[leftmargin=*] \item \textbf{In-file Contexts.} Following previous work \cite{aixcoder}, we locate the current file (\ie the file containing the ground truth code) and extract its prefix and suffix as in-file contexts.
-The prefix refers to the code preceding the ground truth code, while the suffix is the code following the ground truth code.
+\textbf{Stage 5: Context Extraction.} This stage is to extract the input context corresponding to the ground-truth code. \begin{itemize}[leftmargin=*] \item \textit{In-file context.} Following previous work \cite{aixcoder}, we locate the current file (\ie the source file of the ground-truth code) and extract the prefix and suffix as in-file context.
+The prefix refers to the code preceding the ground-truth code, while the suffix is the code following the ground-truth code.